I reckon we all need treats, especially now.

-It took a few years of searching, and I tried a fair number of recipes until I came across this recipe in an old cooking book found in an op shop.
+It took a while to find a recipe for lemon tea bread that I actually liked.
+One day I came across an old cooking book in an op shop.

 The cake-like tea bread has a fresh lemon taste and is drizzled with a sweet citrus glaze.
-Perfect with a cup of tea any time of the day.
+Perfect with a cup of tea any time – and especially splendid on a day in lockdown.

 Perfect lemon tea bread